eco-association/eco-subgraphs/README.md

 - ECOx
 - ECOxStaking

+You'll also need to have docker running, we recommend [4.8.2](https://docs.docker.com/desktop/release-notes/#docker-desktop-482).

 Once you have the addresses, paste them into [networks.json](./networks.json) under 'localhost', then run `yarn network` to sync the `subgraph.yaml` file.

-Start up the graph node from the submodule by running the command `yarn graph-node` (if you haven't added the submodule yet, run `git submodule update --init`)
+Start up the graph node by running the command `yarn graph-node` (if you haven't added the submodule yet, run `git submodule update --init`)

-Once you start up the graph-node, run `yarn create-local` once to create your subgraph on the local node.
+Once you start up the graph-node, run  `yarn codegen`, then run `yarn create-local` once to create your subgraph on the local node.
 Then to deploy (or redeploy after making changes), run `yarn deploy-local`.

-If you make changes to entities in `schema.graphql` or add templates or data sources to `subgraph.yaml`, run `yarn codegen` to generate AssemblyScript code before working on mappings.
+Make sure to run `yarn codegen` to generate AssemblyScript code any time you make changes to entities in `schema.graphql` or add templates or data sources to `subgraph.yaml`, before working on mappings.

 Once you have successfully deployed the subgraph locally you can test queries [here](http://localhost:8000/subgraphs/name/paged1/Policy/graphql)